selwynpolit/demo2/book/faq.md

 - **Community Forums:** Join our discussion boards for real-time support from fellow citizens and Democracy 2.0 moderators.
 - **Email:** Send your inquiries to [TODOinfo@democracy2-0.org](mailto:info@democracy2-0.org).

----

-This FAQ is designed to answer your most common questions about Democracy 2.0 and explain how our system works in a clear and accessible manner.
+This FAQ is designed to answer common questions about Democracy 2.0 and explain how our system works in a clear and accessible manner.
 If you have any additional questions or suggestions for new FAQ entries, please let us know through our feedback channels.